Last updated July 2026

 |---|---|---|

-| What it is | Marketing ETL/data pipeline (read-only, 325+ sources) | Official Meta campaign controller (read+write) |
+| What it is | Marketing ETL/data pipeline (325+ sources) with a few basic write actions on some platforms | Official Meta campaign controller (read+write) |

 | Price | Free tier, then $23-598/mo based on sources and rows | Free during open beta |